-The child's position may overlap with the positions of the adoptive parent or another party.
+The child's position may overlap with the positions of one or both parents or a third-party caretaker.
 Nevertheless, the attorney should be prepared to participate fully in every hearing and not merely defer to the other parties.
-Any identity of position should be based on the merits of the position (consistent with Standard B-1), and not a mere endorsement of another party's position.
+Any identity of position should be based on the merits of the position (consistent with Standard B-1) and not a mere endorsement of another party's position.
 Case law makes plain that children are entitled to more than the mere presence of an attorney; they deserve effective representation and the failure to provide effective representation constitutes reversible error.
-See Matter of Jamie TT., 191 A.D.2d 132.
-599 N.Y.S.2d 892 (3d Dept, 1993).
+See Matter of Jamie TT., 191 A.D.2d 132; 599 N.Y.S.2d 892 (3d Dept, 1993).